Kent, Washington: Economy

 The economy of Kent consists of commuters traveling to the main urban centers of the Seattle metropolitan area (particularly downtown Seattle), extensive manufacturing and warehousing within the city, and retail/personal services catering to residents.
 The manufacturing and distribution industry in Kent and the surrounding area ranks 4th among markets in the United States.

-Corporate headquarters in Kent include Oberto Sausage Company, Seattle Bicycle Supply, Omax Corporation and aerospace manufacturer Blue Origin.
-Amazon, Boeing, Whirlpool and General Electric operate sizable facilities in the city.
+Kent is a hub for the space industry with the corporate headquarters of Blue Origin and Stoke Space, as well as facilities for Cowboy Space.
+Other corporate headquarters in Kent include Oberto Sausage Company, Seattle Bicycle Supply, and Omax Corporation.
+Amazon, Boeing, Whirlpool, and General Electric operate sizable facilities in the city.
 Due to its central location within the metropolitan area, Kent is home to a large and growing warehouse district.
-To honor the 100th anniversary of Oberto Sausage Company's presence in the city, the city designated a section of South 238th Street as Oberto Drive in May 2018.
+Honoring the 100th anniversary of Oberto Sausage Company's presence there, the city designated a section of South 238th Street as Oberto Drive in May 2018.